john-nguyen09/php7parser/README.md

 A fast and forgiving PHP7 recursive descent parser implemented in Typescript.

 The parser outputs a parse tree of phrases (branches) and tokens (leaves).
-The complete source code is represented by the tree including whitespace.
+The full source code is represented by the tree.
+Trivia is accessible via `Token.previous`.

 ## Design Goals